Modified Shallow Water Equations for significantly varying seabeds: Conclusions

-We would like to thank Professor Valeriy \textsc{Liapidevskii}, Dimitrios \textsc{Mitsotakis} and Theodoros \textsc{Katsaounis} for interesting discussions on gravity driven currents and finite volume schemes.
+The authors acknowledge the support from CNRS under the PEPS InPhyNiTi project \texttt{FARA}.
+We would like to thank also Professors Valeriy \textsc{Liapidevskii}, Dimitrios \textsc{Mitsotakis} and Theodoros \textsc{Katsaounis} for interesting discussions on gravity driven currents and finite volume schemes.
 We also thank Professor Thierry \textsc{Gallou\"{e}t} for the suggestion to take into consideration steady solutions.